Entropy-Foundation/supra-l1-sdk/README.md

 The **Logger** supports various log levels (`DEBUG`, `INFO`, `WARN`, `ERROR`) and allows you to define custom transport functions to handle log messages as needed.

-For more details on configuring and using the Logger, refer to the [Logger Documentation](https://sdk-docs.supra.com/logger).

 ## Features

 The Supra TypeScript SDK provides a robust set of features to interact with the Supra blockchain: